 - Make sure all volunteers working with you also complete and sign a Volunteer Waiver and Release of Liability form with the City, Town, County, or any of the various Parks jurisdictions where your adopted spot is located.

-- Discuss plans for your adopted spot with your Jurisdictional Contact and let them know if there are any supplies or support you may need.
+- Discuss plans for your adopted spot with your Jurisdictional Contact and let them know if there are any supplies or support you may need or if they have any additional requirements or guidelines.

 During these difficult COVID-19 times we want to make sure everyone is staying safe.
 Please make sure you are taking extra precautions: